 Neonatal Intensive Care Unit (NICU)

 Wilson Medical Center’s NICU has a Neonatologist and/or Neonatal Advanced Practice Provider in the hospital 24 hours a day.
 This means we have the people and technology to provide the highest level of care for even the tiniest of new arrivals.
 Chances are you will deliver a healthy, full-term baby.
-However, it is reassuring to know that our medical team in the Wilson NICU in New York is ready to provide critical care to premature infants, low birth weight babies and those infants that require special medical care and monitoring after delivery.
+However, it is reassuring to know that our medical team in the Wilson NICU in Johnson City is ready to provide critical care to premature infants, low birth weight babies and those infants that require special medical care and monitoring after delivery.

 Sophisticated equipment, advanced technology and our highly-trained, knowledgeable staff have helped thousands of infants since the NICU opened at Wilson Medical Center over 30 years ago.
 Trust our medical center in Johnson City for your infant medical care.

 URGENT UPDATE: Temporary Suspension of VisitationOctober 16, 2021

 UHS Hospitals remain committed to ensuring the best care for our patients, while ensuring staff, patient and visitor safety during the unprecedented outbreak of COVID-19.
 Effective October 16, all visitation is suspended except as outlined below (see Visitor Restriction Exceptions).
 These restrictions are in place for all areas of UHS Wilson Medical Center, UHS Binghamton General Hospital and all UHS Primary & Specialty Care locations.

 Shed your Meds on National Drug Take Back DayOctober 14, 2021

 Clear your cabinet and ‘Shed the Meds’ for National Drug Take Back Day on Saturday, October 23 at the Broome County Health Department (255 Front Street, Binghamton) from 9am - 2pm.